marklogic/marklogic-docker/README.md

 ### Accessing a MarkLogic Container while its running
 Below is a set of steps to run in order to access a container while it is running and do some basic debugging once access is obtained

-1. Access the machine running the docker container, this is typically done through SSH or having physical access to the machine.
+1. Access the machine running the Docker container, this is typically done through SSH or having physical access to the machine.
 2. Get the container ID of the running MarkLogic container on the machine

 - In the below command store/marklogicdb/marklogic-server:10.0-8.1-centos-1.0.0-ea2 is an image ID this could be different on your machine.